Last Updated on

 - Letting be or allowing

 Similar to the attitude of non-striving, letting be or allowing refers to the mindset of allowing yourself to feel anxiety.
-Often it is more effective to work with your anxiety than expend energy trying to fight against it.
+Often it is more effective to work with anxiety than expend energy trying to deny or fight it.

 As mentioned earlier, showing yourself compassion is an important part of mindfulness.
 Being kind to yourself, as you would be kind to a dear friend or family member, can help you to decrease your anxiety by being a support for yourself.